Hares - See You Jimmy & Dick the Shit

 Elizabeth - concerned spouse - Pat who ? pass the noodles and another beer please.

-Richard - concerned co-hare after Jimmy had gone out sweeping - Jimmy who ? noodles etc. as above.
+Dick the Shit - concerned co-hare after CU Jimmy had gone out sweeping - Jimmy who ? noodles etc. as above.

 Marlise - flashy new shoes.